eldorplus/driveuploader/README.md

                         required to upload.
   --mimetype MIMETYPE   Set the mimetype for all files to be uploaded.
                         Generally, Google Drive handles this automatically.
-                        Use 'text/plain' to edit with Drive apps like Drive Notepad.
+                        Use 'text/plain' to force a file to work with Drive editors like Drive Notepad.
+  --description DESCRIPTION
+                        Set a description to all files to be uploaded, visible in GDrive app (use quotes).
+Use --description=" " to remove description.
+  --no_overwrite        Add files without overwriting. 'no_overwrite' files
+                        will be flagged with a custom property and will never be found by the script.
+  --prompt              Enables the 'Press enter to close.' prompt at script
+                        end.
 ```

 ##Batch: